elevateforhumanity/fix2/VIDEO_SCRIPTS_WORKFORCE.md

 **0:30-0:40 - The Invitation**

-- Shot: Elevate Connects Directory dashboard
+- Shot: Elevate for Humanity dashboard
 - Apprenticeship listings appearing
 - Person clicking "Apply Now"
 - End screen with logo

 **Voiceover:**

-> "Find your apprenticeship at Elevate Connects Directory.
+> "Find your apprenticeship at Elevate for Humanity.
 Barber, HVAC, healthcare, trades—your career starts now."

 ---